Chef and Entrepreneur Rochelle Huppin Fleck ’87, Fashion in the Kitchen

-Rochelle Huppin Fleck, chief creative director of Rosie’s Goods and the founder and former president of Chefwear, Inc., believes that chefs uniforms were born out of practicality and have always been an important facet of the profession.
+Rochelle Huppin Fleck, director of Violet Cooking School and Shop and the founder and former president of Chefwear, Inc., believes that chefs uniforms were born out of practicality and have always been an important facet of the profession.
 The double-breasted front panel jacket allows a chef to enter the dining room or service looking presentable.
 The hounds-tooth pattern acts as a camouflage.

 My Heart was Set on the CIA